Thursday, August 30, 2018

 *In 1621-1630.
 For the start of her story, please click.

-The room is almost empty — most visitors head to the publicized works — so you will have it almost to yourself.
+Most visitors head to the publicized works, so you will have the huge room almost to yourself.

 The Regent Militant.
 The Victory at Julich / zoom